-HL016, HL313 and
+HL016, HL314, and HL305 (Blandino, Gatsonis)

-HL314 (Blandino, Gatsonis)
+The Laboratory for Fluids and Plasmas (LFP) supports research and educational activities in electric and chemical micropropulsion, plasma diagnostics, spacecraft-environment interactions, and microfluidics.

-The Laboratory for Fluids and Plasmas (LFP) supports research and educational activities in electric and chemical micropropulsion, plasma diagnostics, and microfluidics.
+LFP-016 is a 450 sq. ft facility that houses a 50-inch diameter, 72-inch long stainless steel vacuum chamber (T2) used primarily for the characterization of electric thruster component performance and investigation of spacecraft-environment interactions.
+The pumping system for T2 consists of a 20-inch cryopump backed by a rotary mechanical pump and positive displacement blower enabling ultimate pressure in the 10-7 torr range.
+LFP-016 also houses a second 29.75-inch diameter, 34.25-inch tall stainless steel vacuum chamber (T4) used for electric propulsion research including radio-frequency cathodes and pulsed plasma thrusters.
+T4 is pumped by a turbomolecular pump backed by a dual-stage mechanical pump achieving an ultimate pressure in the low

-The LFP-016 covers 450 sq. ft and houses a 50 inch diameter, 72 inch long stainless steel vacuum chamber (T2), which enables the characterization of electric and chemical thruster component performance.
-The pumping system for T2 includes a rotary mechanical pump, positive displacement blower combination capable of providing substantial pumping speed (> 560 liters/sec) at low vacuum (10-2 - 10-3 torr).
-This pump pair can be used for tests requiring relatively high mass flow rates, such as plume measurements on micro-chemical thrusters.
-For tests of electric thrusters where lower pressures (higher vacuum) are required, a 20 inch cryopump is available which can provide up to 10,000 liters/s (on N2) at pressures in the low 10-6 torr range.
-A second, medium-sized vacuum chamber (T4), consists of a 29.75 inch diameter, 34.25 inch tall stainless steel bell-jar.
-T4 uses a Leybold TurboVac 361 turbomolecular pump backed by a Leybold Trivac D16B rotary-vane dual-stage mechanical pump.
-The turbopump is rated for a pump speed of 350 L/s on air at pressures in the low 10-6 torr range.
+10-6 torr range.
 Both T2 and T4 are equipped with multiple ports for electrical and optical access.
-The LFP is also equipped with a variety of ancillary instrumentation including power supplies and oscilloscopes as well as data acquisition and flow delivery hardware.
+LFP-016 is also equipped with a variety of ancillary instrumentation including RF and DC power supplies, oscilloscopes, as well as data acquisition and flow delivery hardware.

-The LFP in HL313-314 covers 600 sq. ft.
-It houses two vacuum chambers and specialized test facilities for the investigation of onboard micropropulsion, electrospray sources (for both propulsion and nano-fabrication applications), plume/spacecraft interactions, microsensors, and microfluidics.
-The first chamber (T1) is an 18 inch diameter, 30 inch tall stainless steel bell-jar equipped with a 6 inch diffusion pump backed by a 17 cfm mechanical pump.
-The system is capable of an ultimate pressure in the low 10-6 torr range.
-The second vacuum chamber (T3), is a 22.5 inch diameter, 32 inch tall stainless steel bell-jar.
-It is equipped with a 6-inch diffusion pump backed by a Varian DS 602 dual stage rotary vane pump.
-The system is capable of achieving an ultimate pressure in the 10-6 torr range.
-T3 also includes a computer controlled probe positioning system.
-The system consists of micos linear (VT-80) and rotary (DT-80) computer-controlled stages to achieve precise, three degree-of-freedom positioning.
-In addition, T3 is equipped with a 3-centimeter Kauffman Ion Source with computer-controlled, mass flow delivery.
-For microfluidics research, the LFP includes equipment for studies of two-phase flows in microchannels.
-Imaging equipment for these flows includes a high-resolution monochrome progressive scan Pulnix-1325 camera with computer based image-capture and processing software.
-In addition, a portable fume hood work space is available for use in testing of dielectrophoretic flows with high vapor-pressure fluids.
-The LFP-314/313 includes a variety of tools and specialized instrumentation including a syringe pump, oscilloscopes, precision source meter, electrometer, and digital multimeters.
-Data from these instruments can be collected and stored on computer using a LabView based data acquisition system.
+LFP-314 and LFP-305 comprise a combined 600 sq. ft. facility housing two vacuum chambers and specialized test facilities for the investigation of onboard micropropulsion, electrospray sources (for both propulsion and nano-fabrication applications), plume-spacecraft interactions, microsensors, and microfluidics.
+The first chamber (T1) is an 18-inch diameter, 30-inch tall stainless steel bell-jar equipped with a 6-inch diffusion pump backed by a mechanical pump.
+The second vacuum chamber (T3) is a 22.5-inch diameter, 32-inch tall stainless steel bell-jar.
+It is equipped with a 6-inch diffusion pump backed by a dual stage rotary vane pump.
+Both T1 and T3 are capable of achieving an ultimate pressure in the 10-6 torr range.
+T3 also includes a computer-controlled probe positioning system to achieve precise, three degree-of-freedom positioning for diagnostic probes.
+In addition, T3 is equipped with a 3-centimeter Kaufman ion source with a computer-controlled, mass flow delivery system.
+For microfluidics research, LFP-314 includes equipment to enable study of two-phase flows in microchannels.
+Ancillary equipment includes a high-speed camera, high-voltage power supplies for studies of electrohydrodynamic phenomena, a fume hood, syringe pump, oscilloscopes, precision source meter, electrometer, and digital multimeters.
+LFP-314 also includes dedicated workspaces for electronics test and fabrication.